tangshuang/nautil/docs/services/service.md

   }
 }

-const service = SomeService.getService()
+const service = SomeService.instance()
 ```

-Use `getService` static method to get a shared instance of service in your application.
+Use `instance` static method to get a shared instance of service in your application.